18 Mar 2025

 Five-Star Hotels Not Acceptable Travel Policy

 Anyone on the outside counsel team must be informed that five-star hotels are not only unacceptable but unnecessary.
-Provide the detailed guideline for acceptable travel expenses with a per diem when law firms are servicing a legal matter that requires out-of-town travel and accommodations.
-Consider putting your own corporate travel guidelines in place for outside counsel to follow.
+Provide the detailed guidelines for acceptable travel expenses with a per diem when law firms are servicing a legal matter that requires out-of-town travel and accommodation.
+Consider employing your corporate travel guidelines for outside counsel to follow.
 That way, no one is confused about acceptable billing practices.

 Administrative Function and Support